 Sclerotinia sclerotiorum overwinters as sclerotia in the soil for many years.
 Under ideal conditions, extended periods of cool temperatures (50-70ºF), and moisture, sclerotia within 2 cm of the soil surface germinate to form sexual fruiting structures called apothecia.
 Apothecia release ascospores, the infection unit of this fungus.
 The ascospores are disseminated by the wind and germinate when they land on an ideal host in a conducive environment.
 Disease development by S. sclerotiorum is optimal during cool (less than 80ºF) and wet/humid weather.

 Type of sample needed for confirmation/diagnosis

-Samples suspected of white mold should be submitted including plant parts that show symptoms of concern.
+Samples suspected of white mold should be submitted, including plant parts that show symptoms of concern.
 Photos of the affected plants can help diagnosticians get a clearer picture of the distribution of the disease.
-The sample should be mailed early in the week, no later than Tuesday to ensure arrival in the same week.
-Otherwise, the sample may rot or the pathogen may die during transit.
-See our videos on collecting full plant fomr the field below and collecting seedling at https://youtu.be/T3S2PZ8s8T8
+The sample should be mailed early in the week, no later than Tuesday, to ensure arrival in the same week.
+Otherwise, the sample may rot, or the pathogen may die during transit.
+See our videos on collecting full plants from the field below and collecting seedlings at https://youtu.be/T3S2PZ8s8T8

 Plant health maintenance